 However, more research is required to determine whether brown rice protein would provide the same benefits as whey over the long term or in other populations as in obese, overweight people or the general population.

 Some protein powders contain a blend of plant sources to provide complete protein with all the essential amino acids.
 These mixed plant protein powders typically contain a combination of two or more of the following proteins:

 Plant proteins tend to be digested more slowly than animal proteins, due in part to their high fiber content.
 Although this may not be a problem for many people, it can limit the amount of amino acids available for immediate absorption.
 And, although inferior to an animal product protein powder, this may be a good choice for vegans or vegetarians.

-Bottom line: When looking at the various options, although Concentrate protein powders are the cheapest alternative and Hydrolysate is the easiest for the body to metabolize, my personal recommendation for the general population is to use an isolate protein powder.
+When looking at the various options, although Concentrate protein powders are the cheapest alternative and Hydrolysate is the easiest for the body to metabolize, my personal recommendation for the general population is to use an isolate protein powder.
 It has a very high concentration of pure protein, high bioavailability, smooth taste, mid-tier price and couples well with any weight loss program.
-Also, whey isolate is functional for those struggling from lactose intolerance.
+Also, whey isolate is functional for those struggling with lactose intolerance.